 After the question and answer portion of the interview, the interviewers usually will ask if you have any questions for them.

 If your interviewer asks you this, then I would take advantage of this opportunity.
-If you have questions and you are not invited to ask them, feel free to ask if there is time for a few questions after the interview is complete.
+If you have questions and are not invited to ask them, please ask if there is time for a few questions after the interview is complete.
 Take your cues from the interviewer on how long you have to continue.

-Don’t feel pressured to ask questions, but keep in mind asking a few genuine and relevant questions will show interest in the position.
+Don’t feel pressured to ask questions, but asking a few genuine and relevant questions will show interest in the position.

-Ask questions you can’t find the answer to on the school website or questions that are of real interest to you.
+Ask questions you can’t find the answer to on the school website or questions of real interest.